-- ✓ Leadership/Strategy.
-Extensive experience as a director and executive with broad operational experience in investments and finance. - Finance, IT and other Business Processes.
-Extensive experience in commercial lending, sales marketing as well as other key business processes - ✓ Governance.
+- √ Leadership/Strategy.
+Extensive experience as a director and executive with broad operational experience in investments and finance. - √ Finance, IT and other Business Processes.
+Extensive experience in commercial lending, sales marketing as well as other key business processes - √ Governance.
 Experienced in both corporate governance and executive compensation for both public and private companies. - ✓ Strategic Planning.
-Experience with senior executive level strategic planning for publicly-traded companies, private companies and/or non-profit companies.

-Mergers and Acquisitions.
-Experience with public and/or private company M&A both in identifying targets and evaluating potential targets, as well as post- - acquisition integration activities.
+Experience with senior executive level strategic planning for publicly-traded companies, private companies and/or non-profit companies. - ✓ Mergers and Acquisitions.
+Experience with public and/or private company M&A both in identifying targets and evaluating potential targets, as well as post-acquisition integration. - ✓ Enterprise Risk Management.
+Co-leader of Booz Allen Hamilton's Business Continuity Program solving critical cyber security problems and ensuring business continuity.